bonsol-collective/bonsol/docs/docs/how-to-guides/interact-with-contracts.md

 ```

-### Creating an Execuition Request
+### Creating an Execution Request

-To create an execuition request you will need to provide the following information:
+To create an execution request you will need to provide the following information:
 * The requester
 * The image id
 * The execution id